-A caterer is someone who arranges the delivery, preparation and presentation of food for clients.
-If you've ever attended a bridal shower, fund raiser, rehearsal dinner, wedding reception or a bar mitzvah that had beautifully prepared and presented food, chances are that event was catered.
-Their responsibilities include not only the food and drinks, but the decorations, tables, chairs, music and lighting.
-Catering is one of the fastest growing careers in the culinary arts field.
+A caterer arranges the preparation, delivery, and presentation of food for clients.
+If you've ever attended a bridal shower, fund raiser, rehearsal dinner, wedding reception, or a bar mitzvah that had beautifully prepared and presented food, chances are that event was catered.

 What does a Caterer do?

 There are three main types of caterers which include:

 - Mobile Caterers